Digitalization for education and cultural heritage

 Launched by the Holomouseio project, with the University of Lille, holographic mediation is a real opportunity for museums and scientific education spaces.

-The digitization of archaeological or scientific artefacts makes it easy to create applications to explain them, enhance their value and transmit knowledge to the public.
+The digitalization of archaeological or scientific artefacts makes it easy to create applications to explain them, enhance their value and transmit knowledge to the public.

 Digitalization of “Le Pied de Croix de Saint-Bertin"